-Access to life-saving support when in distress.

-Access to safe, confidential and professional medical care in a timely manner that could prevent HIV, other sexually transmitted infections, and unwanted pregnancy.

-Access to other services that provide more dignity and comfort, including options for safety (such as through shelters) and psychosocial support.

-Access to support that may prevent further violence from occurring.
+- Access to life-saving support when in distress. - Access to safe, confidential and professional medical care in a timely manner that could prevent HIV and unwanted pregnancy - Access to other services that provide more dignity and comfort, including options for safety and psychosocial support. - Access to support that may prevent further violence from occurring.

-Sexual explotation and abuse
+Sexual Exploitation and Abuse